ArnaudBelcour/bigecyhmm/README.md

 **Warning**: This is a prototype.

-It is possible to create a completely custom database that is linked to a specific biogeochemical cycles (or metabolic networks) using `bigecyhmm_custom`.
+It is possible to create a custom database that is linked to a specific biogeochemical cycles (or metabolic networks) using `bigecyhmm_custom`.

 #### 5.2.1 Requirements